csound-flossmanual/csound-floss/book/06-b-record-and-play-buffers.md

 Some of these offer higher quality at the expense of computation speed;
 some are simpler and less fully featured.

-One of the newer and easier to use opcodes for this task is&nbsp;
-[flooper2](https://csound.com/docs/manual/flooper2.html).
-As its
-name might suggest it is intended for the playback of files with looping. _flooper2_ can also apply a cross-fade between the end and
+One of the newer and easier to use opcodes for this task is [flooper2](https://csound.com/docs/manual/flooper2.html).
+As its name might suggest it is intended for the playback of files with looping. _flooper2_ can also apply a cross-fade between the end and